Aicelle Santos: Early life and career

 At the age of six, Aicelle Santos or "AA" received abecedarian musical training at the St. Theresa's College Quezon City, and the University of the Philippines College of Music for piano.
-The early training allowed Aicelle to indulge in her original dream to become a famous pianist.
+The early training allowed Santos to indulge in her original dream to become a famous pianist.
 However, a shift in focus took place as she realized she would rather be a famous singer than be a known pianist.
 Aicelle's inspiration on the field came from Walt Disney's character Ariel from the movie The Little Mermaid.
-The movie's theme song "Part of Your World" was the first song Aicelle memorized, which she also performed during her elementary school programs.
+The movie's theme song "Part of Your World" was the first song Santos memorized, which she also performed during her elementary school programs.

-While still at her first year of college at the Pamantasan ng Lungsod ng Maynila, Aicelle joined ABS-CBN's Season 1 of Star in a Million (2003), her first take on a nationwide televised singing competition.
+While still at her first year of college at the Pamantasan ng Lungsod ng Maynila, Santos joined ABS-CBN's Season 1 of Star in a Million (2003), her first take on a nationwide televised singing competition.
 The competition opened many doors for Aicelle.
 Although she sometimes struggled, she eventually struck a balance between attending university and focusing on her blossoming singing career.

-Aicelle took advantage of the minor fame that her Star in a Million appearance gave her and showcased her talents on top performers' settings with a new acoustic group Dream Sequence.
+Santos took advantage of the minor fame that her Star in a Million appearance gave her and showcased her talents on top performers' settings with a new acoustic group Dream Sequence.
 Dream Sequence proved to be a success on its own right, and brought its three members to many cities around the Philippines.
 The Metro's prime stages Bagaberde, Chef and Brewer, Phi Bar, Fiesta San Miguel in Dusit, E's Bar in Edsa Shangri-La, and others became the group's main performing stages.
 The nightly gigs are believed to have been Aicelle's training ground for improving her vocal and stage performance.

-On January 4, 2016 Aicelle Santos interpreted Dinggin Mo Oh Dios which was composed by Cris Bautista in A Song of Praise Music Festival year 4, a gospel songwriting competition, in UNTV with Reymond Sajor, Leah Patricio, Rachelle Ann Go, Frencheska Farr, Jonalyn Viray, Rita De Guzman, RJ Buena & Kyla.
-On February 14, 2016 Aicelle will be contestant in Sunday Central Club Battle of the Champions with Reymond Sajor Lizbeth Yap Dy & Julie Anne San Jose.
+On January 4, 2016, Santos interpreted "Sa Iyo Lamang" which was composed by Cris Bautista in A Song of Praise Music Festival year 4, a gospel songwriting competition, in UNTV with Reymond Sajor, Leah Patricio, Rachelle Ann Go, Frencheska Farr, Jonalyn Viray, Rita De Guzman, RJ Buena & Kyla.

 In 2018, Santos bid farewell to fans as she will be leaving for United Kingdom to star as Gigi Van Tranh in the hit musical Miss Saigon.

-Audition
+Auditions

 Pinoy Pop Superstar

-In 2005, Aicelle once again decided to aim for a solo singing career by joining the second season of Pinoy Pop Superstar.
-An eight-straight win during preliminaries put Aicelle on top and on the show's history, as the first 'Undefeated Superstar.'
-She showcased her impressively wide vocal range on her performances of:
+In 2005, Santos once again decided to aim for a solo singing career by joining the second season of Pinoy Pop Superstar.
+An eight-straight win during preliminaries put Santos on top and on the show's history, as the first 'Undefeated Superstar.'
+She showcased her wide vocal range on her performances of: